wasmerio/wasmer.io/_posts/wasmer-go-embedding-1.0.md

 Previously, `wasmer-go` was providing only one compiler:
 Cranelift.
 However, a non-negligible population of our users run small WebAssemby modules.
-In that specific case, execution times is not an issue since it's always be quick, however we must improve the compilation time.
+In that specific case, execution time is not an issue since it will always be quick, however we must improve the compilation time.
 And that's why we are happy to announce that `wasmer-go` now embeds the Singlepass compiler too by default!

+Double announce: When execution performance really matters for you, you can now use the LLVM compiler too!
+Even if the default `libwasmer`s embedded inside `wasmer-go` do not provide a support for LLVM _yet_ (we are working on it), the entire API already support it.
+It is really easy to use your own custom `libwasmer` and build against it (see below about the `custom_wasmer_runtime` tag).

 Cranelift will continue to be the default compiler.
-To change that behaviour, one needs to create a new configuration for the engine and use `Config.UseSinglepassCompiler`:
+To change that behaviour, one needs to create a new configuration for the engine and use `Config.UseSinglepassCompiler` or `Config.UseLLVMCompiler`:

 ```go
 // Configure the engine to use the Singlepass compiler.